The Holy Spirit

 The Spirit and the church

 John the Baptist said that Jesus would baptize people in the Holy Spirit (Mark 1:8).
 This happened on the day of Pentecost after his resurrection, when the Spirit dramatically gave new power to the disciples (Acts 2).
 This included speaking that was understood by people from other nations (verse 6).
-Similar miracles happened on a few other occasions as the church grew (Acts 10:44-46; 19:1-6).
-As a historian, Luke reports the unusual as well as the more typical events.
-There is no indication that these miracles happened to all new believers.
+Similar miracles happened on a few other occasions as the church grew (Acts 10:44-46; 19:1-6), but there is no indication that these miracles happened to all new believers.

 Paul says that all believers are baptized in the Holy Spirit into one body—the church (1 Corinthians 12:13).
 Everyone who has faith is given the Holy Spirit (Galatians 3:14).
 Whether miracles happen to them or not, all believers have been baptized with the Holy Spirit.
 It is not necessary to seek any particular miracle as proof of this.

 Rather than seeking a miracle, we are to seek God, and leave it to God’s decision as to whether miracles happen.
-Paul often describes the power of God not in terms of miracles, but in inner strength—hope, love, patience, serving, understanding, suffering and preaching boldly (Romans 15:13; 2 Corinthians 12:9; Ephesians 3:7, 16-18; Colossians 1:11, 28-29; 2 Timothy 1:7-8).
-That is the power of God at work in human lives.
+Paul often describes the power of God not in terms of physical miracles, but in the transformation that comes in a person’s life—hope, love, patience, serving, understanding, suffering and preaching boldly (Romans 15:13; 2 Corinthians 12:9; Ephesians 3:7, 16-18; Colossians 1:11, 28-29; 2 Timothy 1:7-8).
+We might call these psychological miracles—the power of God at work in human lives.

-The book of Acts shows that the Spirit is the power behind the church’s growth.
+The book of Acts shows that the Spirit empowered the church’s growth.
 The Spirit gave the disciples power to testify about Jesus (Acts 1:8).
 He gave the disciples great boldness in preaching Christ (Acts 4:8, 31; 6:10).
 He gave instructions to Philip and later transported him (Acts 8:29, 39).

 The Spirit and believers today